shkim9391/Hybrid_OU_Branching_Pediatric_Leukemia/README.md

 If you use this repository, please cite the associated preprint.

 Seung-Hwan Kim.
-Computational and cohort-level extension of hybrid OU-Branching modeling in pediatric KMT2A-rearranged leukemia. bioRxiv preprint, Version 1, November 2025.
+Computational and cohort-level extension of hybrid OU-Branching modeling in pediatric KMT2A-rearranged leukemia. bioRxiv preprint, Version 1, November 2025. doi: https://doi.org/10.1101/2025.11.07.686044

 Contact